The most useful skill in business isn’t precision. It’s knowing when precision doesn’t matter.

 The Real Skill

 The leaders I’ve worked with who are best at this have a particular kind of intellectual courage.
-They’re willing to commit to an approximate answer — out loud, in a meeting, in front of people — when more precision wouldn’t change the call.
+They’re willing to commit to an approximate answer, out loud, in a meeting, in front of people, when more precision wouldn’t change the call.

+That’s clarity about what the problem requires, not laziness.
 In a culture that rewards false precision, being willing to say “it’s around ten times bigger, and that’s enough to decide” reads as confidence.
 Because that’s what it is.
 You’ve understood the problem well enough to know what you need from it.

 The real skill isn’t getting to the exact answer.
-It’s knowing when the approximate one is already enough — and having the confidence to act on it.
+It’s knowing when the approximate one is already enough, and having the confidence to act on it.